hibasheikh90/Prompt-and-Context-Engineering/prompt & contexr/Prompt&Context .md

 When you combine both, AI gives the **best, most accurate, and human-like answers.**

----

-## 👩‍💻 Written by
-**Hiba Sheikh**
-Frontend Developer | AI Learner | Student at GIAIC
-Passionate about making technology and AI easy for everyone to understand 💙

----

 ## ⭐ Support
 If you liked this guide, please ⭐ the repo and share it with your friends who are learning about AI!